DavidChicaH/DavidChicaH/README.md

 # 💫 About Me:
-✅Hi, my name is David, a Front-End Developer from Medellin, Colombia.<br><br>✅I'm a system tecnoligst, and Software Engineer in progres... (currently studying)<br><br>✅Looking for mi first Development Job!<br><br>✅Actually by self-taught learning<br><br>✅Adaptable, persevering, taste for a healthy work environment, assertive communication<br>
+✅Hi, my name is David, a Junior Front-End Developer from Medellin, Colombia.<br><br>✅I'm a system tecnoligst, and Software Engineer in progres... (currently studying)<br><br>✅Looking for mi first Development Job!<br><br>✅Actually by self-taught learning<br><br>✅Adaptable, persevering, taste for a healthy work environment, assertive communication<br>

 ## 🌐 Socials: